SiBeam: History

 On March 15, 2015, Silicon Image was acquired by Lattice Semiconductor in an all-cash acquisition, valued at approximately $606.6 million (or approximately $466.6 million on an enterprise value basis).
 SiBEAM became a direct wholly owned subsidiary of Lattice Semiconductor on June 1, 2015.

-On July 18, 2018 Lattice Semiconductor announced that they "will discontinue its millimeter wave business, which is expected to result in approximately $25 million of primarily non-cash restructuring and impairment charges in the second quarter of 2018, and an annualized reduction in operating expenses of approximately $13 million."
+On July 18, 2018, Lattice Semiconductor announced that it "will discontinue its millimeter wave business."

 Products

 When SiBeam was active the company focused on products using the 60Ghz-Range, including the low-range "Snap" family used in wireless connectors which were thought to be able to replace USB ports, chips transmitting video data to enable wireless monitors, as well as modules supporting transmission ranges up to 300m, like the 2017 launched MOD65412.
 SiBEAM's WirelessHD protcocol was used in notebooks, like the Alienware M17x R3 or the G73JW and is still an alternative to video transmissions over the 5GHz WiFi band.